 Sponsorship opportunities are available.

-This day-long event dives deeper into how transportation and associated policies play a role in all industries.
+This day-long event dives deeper into how transportation and associated policies play a role in all industries and our state's economics.
 National and regional experts will provide updates on trends and data impacting their organization, industry, and our state.
-Presentations will range beyond roads, highways, and byways to other modes of transport - including air and rail.

 Agenda - Subject to Change

 Arik Spencer, President and CEO, Greater North Dakota Chamber

 Cory Fong, Director of Communications & Public Affairs, MDU Resources Group, Inc

 9:15 AM: Keynote Speaker

 Ed Mortimer, Vice President of Transportation Infrastructure, U.S. Chamber of Commerce